Coolakhtarr/Coolakhtarr/README.md

 ## 📌 Featured Projects

 ### 🧠 Mental Health Companion Chatbot
-An AI-powered chatbot designed to provide supportive conversations and mental wellness assistance using natural language processing.
+AI-powered chatbot designed to support student mental well-being by detecting emotions using **sentiment analysis** and providing empathetic, motivational responses.
+Built with **Python**, **Streamlit**, and **Google Gemini LLM**, the project includes crisis detection, session-based privacy, and mental health **statistics visualization** using Altair.
+This project demonstrates hands-on experience with **NLP, conversational AI, and real-world AI deployment.**

 ### 🏋️ Personal Fitness Tracker
-A computer vision–based system that tracks physical activities and provides performance insights using AI and Python.
+Developed an AI-powered fitness tracker using **Python, Pandas, Matplotlib, and AI/ML**, enabling activity tracking, progress **visualization**, and actionable health insights.

 ### 💧 Water Quality Prediction
-Machine learning models used to predict water quality parameters through data analysis and predictive modeling.
+A **machine learning** project developed during the AICTE Virtual Internship (sponsored by Shell) to predict multiple water quality parameters such as O₂, NO₃, SO₄, PO₄, and Cl using **MultiOutputRegressor** with **RandomForestRegressor.** The model was trained on real-world datasets, evaluated using R² and MSE, and deployed with **Streamlit** for interactive predictions.

 ### 🤖 AI/ML Research Internship
 - Worked on **replicating AI/ML research papers**, analyzing datasets, and building machine learning models.